-Crystal Palace manager Sam Allardyce is set to make a shock move to sign England’s number one goalkeeper Joe Hart, according to the Daily Star.
+Crystal Palace manager Sam Allardyce is set to make a shock move to sign England’s number one goalkeeper Joe Hart the Daily Star believe.

-The former England manager has been less than impressed with this season’s Wayne Hennessey.
+The former England manager has been less than impressed with Wayne Hennessey this season.
 With Julian Speroni out of contract in June and Steve Mandanda linked with a return to his native France, a quality goalkeeper is required.

 Hart, who played the full 90 minutes in Allardyce’s only game in charge of England, has spent the season on loan at Italian side Torino after Pep Guardiola replaced him with Chile captain Claudio Bravo.